The Weight of Love: When Caring Makes Communication Harder

 If They React with Anger or Hurt

-Strong emotions often mask deeper feelings like fear, disappointment, or confusion.
+Strong emotions can be layered — anger often sitting on top of fear, hurt, or confusion.
 If your parents react angrily, try to hear the concern underneath: 'I can see you're upset.
 Can you help me understand what you're most worried about?'
 Avoid getting defensive or matching their emotional intensity.
 Instead, acknowledge their feelings while staying connected to your own truth: 'I understand this is hard to hear, and I didn't make this decision lightly.'

 If They Try to Change Your Mind